iAmMortos/CappedAnimationFrames/README.md

 Check out the demo on [jsfiddle](https://jsfiddle.net/iAmMortos/8boxnr25/show/).

 ## See?
 It's easy!
-Just provide the CappedAnimationFrames constructor with a function object and an optional capped FPS.
-Then call the `start()` function.
+Just provide the `CappedAnimationFrames` constructor with a function object and an optional capped FPS (default uncapped), then call the `start()` function.
 Bam.
 ```js
 // The delta is the time since the last frame in miliseconds
 function gameLoop(delta)